 - Remove any old excess layers of mulch.
 This way you don’t have your mulch beds mounding up or spilling out of their areas.

-- Install a granular pre-emergent barrier to your mulch beds prior to installing fresh mulch.
-A pre-emergent needs to be installed before the new mulch is, in order to be effective.
+- Install a granular pre-emergent barrier to your mulch beds before installing fresh mulch.
+A pre-emergent needs to be applied before the new mulch is installed to be effective.

 - Install a healthy 2″ to 3″ layer of mulch over the soil areas.
-If you already have some old mulch present, add an 1″ to clean up the color of the mulch and freshen the bed up.
+If you already have some old mulch present, add a 1″ top-dress to clean up the color of the mulch and freshen the bed up.

 - Consider re-dying your mulch with a color additive if your mulch beds have lost their color and do not need topdressing.